XML RSS

 Generic Organizational Problems

 All organizations face the continuing problem of becoming and remaining well–organized.
 Most organizations are not well–organized and need to become better organized in order to compete successfully.
 It is no longer sufficient to organize in order to be productive or efficient.
 In an era of rapid technological and social change, it is also necessary to become and remain efficiently adaptable.
-The practitioner needs new ideas for meeting this growing challenge.
+The change management practitioner needs new ideas for meeting this growing challenge.

 The discrepancy or gap between the well–organized organization that you need and the one you have is a serious organizational problem.
 Problems get solved when the discrepancy between the desired and the actual state of affairs is reduced.
 The task of improving an organization, by making it better organized, involves high–level problem solving.